Scalable Beamforming Design for Multi-RIS-Aided MU-MIMO Systems with Imperfect CSIT: Numerical Results

+{ To verify the convergence stability of the proposed algorithm, we evaluated the sum SE performance under different initial precoders: RZF, zero-forcing (ZF), and maximum ratio transmission (MRT).
+Fig.~\ref{fig:precoder_init}(a) examines the effect of varying $N$ while fixing $M=32, K=4$, and $P=40$ dBm.
+As shown in Fig.~\ref{fig:precoder_init}(a), the sum SE performance improves as the number of BS antennas $N$ increases, while exhibiting negligible differences among the different initialization schemes.
+Furthermore, Fig.~\ref{fig:precoder_init}(b) illustrates the convergence behavior of the proposed algorithm for $N=16, K=4$, and $M=32$.
+It is observed that despite different starting points, all initialization schemes converge to the similar steady-state sum SE value within a few iterations.
+This indicates that the proposed GPI-PRIS is robust to initialization and reliably converges to a superior local optimal solution without requiring careful tuning of the starting point. }

-\textit{6) Regularization Behavior}: We analyze the regularization behavior of our algorithms based on a GPI method for $N\!=\!16$, $K\!=\!4$, and $M\!=\!32$ $(M_y\!=\!8, M_z\!=\!4)$ with the following metric:
+\textit{5) Regularization Behavior}: We analyze the regularization behavior of our algorithms based on a GPI method for $N\!=\!16$, $K\!=\!4$, and $M\!=\!64$ $(M_y\!=\!8, M_z\!=\!8)$ with the following metric:

 where ${\rm NMSE}(\cdot)$ denotes a normalized mean square error (NMSE) function and ${\bf 1}$ denotes a vector whose elements are one with proper dimension.
-To study the impact of the regularization parameter $\mu \in [0, 100]$, we employ the linear search method with $N_{\mu}=15$ linearly spaced points.
 Fig.~\ref{fig:NMSE}(a) illustrates that NMSE decreases for all transmit power regimes as $\mu$ increases.
-This behavior can be attributed to the increasing dominance of the penalty term in the objective function with higher $\mu$ values, which effectively enforces the unit-modulus constraint on the RIS phase shifts.
+This behavior can be attributed to the increasing dominance of the penalty term in \eqref{eq:AO_RIS} with higher $\mu$, which effectively enforces the unit-modulus constraint on the RIS phase shifts.
 Consequently, as $\mu$ increases, NMSE approaches zero, which indicates that the unit-modulus constraint is nearly satisfied.

 We also verify the SE performance with respect to the value of $\mu$ with the same scenario considered above.
 In Fig.~\ref{fig:NMSE}(b), it is observed that the sum SE is effectively maximized using the line search method. { Let $\bar{\boldsymbol{\phi}}_{\sf d} \!=\! [{\boldsymbol{\phi}}_{{\sf d},1},\!\cdots\!, {\boldsymbol{\phi}}_{{\sf d},L}]$ be a deviation from the optimized RIS elements prior to projecting onto the feasible solution set, which is defined as $\bar{\boldsymbol{\phi}}_{\sf d} \!=\! e^{j{\rm arg}(\bw^{\star})} \!-\! \sqrt{LM}\bw^{\star}$.
 At low $P$, the deviation has marginal impact on SE performance, since the AWGN power is more dominant than the possible errors caused by such deviation.
 In this regard, the optimization primarily focuses on maximizing the sum SE with little consideration of the unit-modulus constraint. {At high $P$, the optimization prioritizes strict adherence to the constraint, and thus the optimal $\mu$ becomes larger.
 We note that depending on the transmit power, there exist optimal $\mu$.
 In addition, the sum SE reveals the low sensitivity around the optimal region.
 In this regard, the suitable value of $\mu$ can be pre-defined with respect to the transmit power, which further reduces the complexity of the proposed algorithm.
 Overall, we confirm that our approach enables a balanced trade-off in the regularized optimization problem over $P$.}